 Did you get a bunch of jalapeños from your garden or the farmer's market?
 This jalapeno paste recipe is just for you.

-Why Do We All Love This Jalapeno Paste Recipe?
+Why You'll Love This Jalapeno Paste Recipe?

-The Flavors: If you're making authentic Mexican recipes, this jalapeno paste brings out all the bold taste required in the dishes(This recipe is an effort to preserve the jalapeno's flavors to the maximum extent).
+- The Flavors: If you're making authentic Mexican recipes, this jalapeno paste brings out all the bold taste required in the dishes(This recipe is an effort to preserve the jalapeno's flavors to the maximum extent).

-Consistent Heat: Each jalapeno may differ with the heat and the flavors, so it's always a calculated recipe.
+- Consistent Heat: Each jalapeno may differ with the heat and the flavors, so it's always a calculated recipe.
 But with this jalapeno paste, once you gauge the spiciness of the heat for every other spoon—there is no guessing game.

 Ingredients Required for Making Jalapeno Paste